peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 deepsleep(10_000)
 # Now effectively does a hard reset: main.py restarts the application.
 ```

-The gateway queues subscriptions, forwarding them to the node .
-The gateway
+The gateway queues subscriptions, forwarding them to the node when it wakes.
-subscribes to one topic defined in `gwconfig.py`: publications to that topic
-(default "allnodes") are forwarded to all nodes.
-A node can subscribe to
-additional topics.
-This enables external devices to publish to any subset of
-the nodes.

 The node receives a JSON encoded 3-list comprising topic name, payload and the
 retain flag.

-See the demo `subonly.py` for an example where a node subscribes
-to a topic and goes to sleep.
-On waking, pending messages are received.
+In this example the AP may change channel.
+Connection to WiFi is used to
+associate the node with the current channel.
+An alternative way to determine
+the channel exists: this avoids having to use WiFi credentials and saves
+power at the cost of a small amount of additional application code.

 # 3. Quick start guide